-- Contracts with customers have been identified - Performance obligations in the contract have been identified - Transaction price is determined - Transaction price is allocated to the performance obligations in the contract - Performance obligation in the contract is satisfied
+- Performance obligations in the contract have been identified - Transaction price is determined - Transaction price is allocated to the performance obligations in the contract - Performance obligation in the contract is satisfied

 Satisfaction of these conditions depends on the terms of trade with individual customers.
 Generally, control over goods are considered to have transferred to the customer upon delivery.